leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 2) Inefficiencies in extraction technologies

-Current lithium extraction methods, such as evaporation ponds and hard-rock , are resource-intensive, time-consuming, and economically inefficient in regions with low lithium concentrations.
+Current lithium extraction methods, such as evaporation ponds and hard-rock mining, are time-consuming, and economically inefficient in regions with low lithium concentrations.
 This highlights the need for innovative approaches like Direct Lithium Extraction (DLE).

 3) Geographic disparities in resource quality